If you don’t know how to save money, that’s okay. Because saving money is hard.

 Saving money is REALLY hard when you are living paycheck to paycheck.
 You feel like you are stuck between a rock and hard place and don’t know where to start.
 It sucks.
 Trust us, we’ve been there too.

-If you don’t remember from our first post, we grew up poor while being raised by single mom and no one taught us about personal finance.
+We grew up poor while being raised by a single mom and no one taught us about personal finance.
 But by using the steps below, we learned how to save and budget and have never looked back!

 Where to Start if You Don’t Know How To Save Money